ccodwg/Covid19Canada/README.md

 The line list of cases is posted and updated at: https://docs.google.com/spreadsheets/d/1D6okqtBS3S2NRC7GFVHzaZ67DuTw7LX49-fqSLwJyeo/edit?usp=sharing ([direct download link](https://docs.google.com/spreadsheets/d/1D6okqtBS3S2NRC7GFVHzaZ67DuTw7LX49-fqSLwJyeo/export?format=xlsx)).

-Alternatively, the data may be downloaded in a machine-readable format directly from this repository.
+The full data may be downloaded in a machine-readable format directly from this repository.

 * cases.csv: Individual-level cases
 * codebook.csv: Explanations for each variable in the dataset